bkornpob/bkornpob.github.io/CV/CV-home.md

 <div class="info-grid">
   <div class="info-label">9/2025 - Now</div>
   <div class="degree-info">
-    <div class="degree-title">Solutions Consultant | Specialist on Demand</div>
+    <div class="degree-title">Solutions Consultant | Wildcard Specialist 🃏 on Demand</div>
     <div class="institution">DR.KB</div>
     <div class="dissertation">**Deliver high-impact solutions 💥 as an on-demand expert by channeling a unique superpower: the ability to see the "cosmic" big picture 🌌 while executing with tactical precision 🎯.** My role is to integrate 🤝 seamlessly into your team as a business partner.
 I fill critical gaps, and catalyze success, providing the right expertise at the right time ⏰.
 I leveraged leadership forged in immense operations like Hubble and James Webb Space Telescopes 🔭.
 I deploy my multi-faceted skillset, turn chaos into elegant, efficient solutions and ensure project success.
 AI specialist 🧠, Scrum Master 🏃, data analyst 📊, coach 📚, or event host 🎤 are examples of what I can offer.
+I master the art of possibility, and push boundaries 💪.
 Get in touch to know more 💌.</div>
   </div>
 </div>